ampproject/amp-github-apps/test-case-reporting/README.md

 To compile the TypeScript to JavaScript, run `npm run build`.
 > To automatically compile as files are changed, run `npm run build:watch`.

+To run the app locally, run `npm run start`.
+> To automatically reload as files are changed, run `npm run dev`.

 To run tests, run `npm test`.

 Deployment